 Register for your Ordeal

 You must attend an Ordeal within one year of the date you were elected.
-First Ordeal is May 14-16, 2021.
-The other two 2021 Ordeal dates will be announced soon.

 You’ll bring a current BSA Medical Form parts A & B signed by a parent/guardian and your current BSA Membership ID card with you to check-in.